UAE was nothing but rolling sand dunes.

 "Forty-seven years after its establishment in 1972, the UAE has become a shining country filled with soaring skyscrapers and architectural marvels.
 And the country owes its thanks to the remarkable ruling families of the UAE!
 The royal families of the UAE that serve as the country's rulers have built this brilliant place from the ground up, and are admired for their grace and dignity, hard work and charity.
 They also rank amongst the world's richest royal families - and some even have a massive fan base on Instagram."
 (The preceding was written by MyBayut.)

 As we continue our journey we find the service people are friendly and effective.
 Bartering is ingrained in their system.
-A little advice on this is to start at 50% of the asking price -- (which is very difficult to achieve because the object is to warm you up to the point of buying, and then you still need to drag it out of them) -- and then finally agree to buy it at slightly more than that.
+A little advice on this is to start at 50% of the asking price -- (which is very difficult to achieve because the object is to warm you up to the point of buying, and then you still need to drag the asking price out of them) -- and then finally agree to buy it at slightly more, or less, than that.

 |These camels are not worth $500,000 like some racing camels|